Graph Databases: Living on the Edge

 As the quote by Arthur Clarke suggests, advanced technology should be magical.
 That is certainly something we aim to do with Project Charlotte.
 So what makes, for example, card magic seem so unreal?
 Typically it is the sleight of hand, which requires immense speed.
 In a similar fashion, if the data is naturally and deeply related, the graph structure will almost always win with respect to speed when traversing relationships.
 The relationship is a “first class citizen” in the graph datastore and at the forefront of the design.
 If in fact, you have any data which falls into uses cases with related data—which I would wager you do—consider adding a graph database to your arsenal, better yet, consider Dgraph, as I cannot recommend that datastore and team enough, but more on that later!

+Intentional is a new project coming soon from the High Alpha family.
 High Alpha is a venture studio pioneering a new model for entrepreneurship that unites company building and venture capital.
-To learn more, visit highalpha.com or subscribe to our newsletter.
+Learn more about Intentional at Intentional.ai